 The Committee has a rolling and flexible programme of work for its main areas of activity which is proactively reviewed and amended throughout the year to reflect changes in policies, priorities and risks.
-The Committee met five times in 2017/18.
+The Committee met five times in 2018/19.
 The Committee considered items which are presented annually, such as audit results, the statement of accounts, the annual governance statement, and audit plans; as well as a number of other items including treasury management as this falls under the committee's remit.

 Training sessions have been held and the agreed work programme enables the Committee to provide an independent assurance to the Council as to the adequacy of the risk management framework and the associated control environment.
-Training provided in 2017/18 included treasury management and the role of the Audit Committee and was developed on the back of the Committee's skills and knowledge analysis undertaken in 2016/17.
+Training provided in 2018/19 included treasury management and the Council's assurance framework.